HARIRAJAN16/HARIRAJAN16/README.md

 **💻 Passionate software enthusiast with a strong foundation in programming and problem-solving**

 ---

 ## 👨‍💻 About Me
 - 🎓 Final year ECE student at M.Kumarasamy College of Engineering, Karur
 - 💡 Interested in Web Development, IoT & Embedded Systems
-- 🛠️ Building mini projects with HTML, CSS, JS, and ESP32-CAM
+- 🛠️ Building mini projects with HTML, CSS, JS, React, and ESP32-CAM
 - 💬 Ask me about C++, Java, Bootstrap, or anything tech!
 - 💼 Dream: Get placed in a top product-based company